 I had a client whose car blew a tire at high speed and flipped multiple times.
 She ended up in a wheelchair for several months; her dogs, in good quality seatbelts, were fine.
 Restraint matters for them as much as for us!

-Ruff Tuff Kennel on Amazon Solid one-piece construction makes this a stronger, safer kennel choice.
+Ruff Tuff Kennel: Solid one-piece construction makes this a stronger, safer kennel choice.